spohnan/cfn-catalog-test/README.md

 # cfn-catalog-test
 Test deploying and maintaining CloudFormation templates as AWS Service Catalog products

 ### Token Replacement

-The Makefile replaces the version token in the template with the output of [git describe](https://git-scm.com/docs/git-describe#_examples) and also fills in the default vales of the parameters to speed testing iteration.
+The Makefile replaces the several token values in the template to track versioning and object location within S3

 ### Deployment to S3